chrislomonico/MinimumViableDataspace/docs/developer/decision-records/2022-06-15-registration-service/README.md

 _The Dataspace Authority_ enrollment service obtains Verifiable Credentials from _Company1_ to determine whether it meets enrollment policies.
 The enrollment service then issues a Verifiable Credential that establishes membership and pushes it to _Company 1's_ Identity Hub, and stores membership and certificate information.

 In simple scenarios, enrollment could be fast and fully automated.
-However, in advanced scenarios, enrollment policies could require interactions with external systems, and even manual processes.
-Therefore, it is implemented asynchronously.
+However, in advanced scenarios, enrollment policies could require interactions with external systems, and even manual processes, therefore, it is implemented asynchronously.

 #### Pre-conditions